Up to date as of

 The stand is narrow, but feels stable and can fit in almost any TV table stand.

-The design is average and feels cheap and plasticky, the only exception being the stands which has a different finish and gives it a somewhat modern look.
+The design is average and feels cheap and plasticky, the only exception being the stands which have a different finish and give the TV a somewhat modern look.

-The TV is thick, measuring at 7.6 cm that is bulky compared to other TVs.
+The TV is thick, measuring at 7.6 cm, which is bulky compared to other TVs.

-The stands have a nice finish, compared to the rest of the TV, but they are wide apart, meaning that it will be stable, but will not suit all TV tables.
+The stands have a nice finish, compared to the rest of the TV, but they are wide apart, meaning that it will be stable, but it won't suit all TV tables.

 What's the difference between 4K and traditional HDTV?

 The main difference between 4K and traditional HDTV is the screen resolution: 4K TVs have four times as many pixels (3840×2160 pixels) than HD TVs (1920x1080 pixels), thus resulting in a more detailed picture so manufacturers can make larger screens, and the viewer can sit closer to the screen without worrying that the image will be grainy.

 Do I need to upgrade to 4K TV?